Puppets and Puppets

-Puppets and Puppets is a New York based fashion label found in 2018 by Carly Mark and Ayla Argentina.
+Puppets and Puppets is a New York based fashion label found in 2018 by Carly Mark and Ayla Argentina, but is now run solely by Mark.
 In 2023, Mark was nominated for the Fashion Trust US St. John Knits award for ready-to-wear.
+In 2024, Mark announced her plans to relocate to London, downsize her team, and exit ready-to-wear focusing solely on accessories.

 Work

-Puppets and Puppets is a shared creative endeavor between Carly Mark and Ayla Argentina.
-Argentina does much of the sewing while Mark is the creative director and publicist.
-For British Vogue Mark explained that the creative division of labor as, “My main focus is the show itself and I oversee the art direction and decide the theme of the collection.
-It’s 50/50 creative input, but Ayla has garment construction ideas and fashion history knowledge that I wouldn’t think of.”
+Puppets and Puppets began as a shared creative endeavor between Carly Mark and Ayla Argentina.
+Argentina did much of the sewing while Mark was the creative director and publicist.
+For British Vogue Mark explained that the creative division of labor as, "My main focus is the show itself and I oversee the art direction and decide the theme of the collection.
+It’s 50/50 creative input, but Ayla has garment construction ideas and fashion history knowledge that I wouldn’t think of."
+By 2023 it was noted in the Washington Post and Business of Fashion that Argentina had left the label.

 Name

 Puppets and Puppets' name derives from Mark's dog, a chihuahua mix named "Puppet."
 Both humorous and purposeful, Mark ironizes the weight of the word "puppet" in the fashion industry with the way models are treated and how trend followers act.